Professional information

 Professional experience

-Andrew’s practice focuses on commercial disputes including contractual, intellectual property, and professional negligence disputes.
-He is frequently involved in high-value cases with complex legal, scientific and technical subject matter.
-He is particularly adept at handling large scale and document heavy litigations and arbitrations, including international arbitration.
+Andrew’s practice focuses on high-value commercial disputes with complex legal, scientific and technical subject matter.
+He is particularly adept at handling large scale, complex, and document heavy litigations.
+Andrew is currently advising on a number of multimillion pound commercial cases which raise novel issues of fact and law.

-Andrew has particular expertise in intellectual property, technology and media law.
+Andrew also has significant expertise in intellectual property, technology, data protection and media law.
+He is recognised as one of the leading intellectual property juniors in Scotland.
 He has built up a substantial knowledge of the law in relation to intellectual property rights and has advised many well-known brands on infringement, validity and ownership of intellectual property.
-He lectures and tutors on the Intellectual Property in Business course at the University of Edinburgh and has written a number of articles on intellectual property law.

 Andrew was called to the Bar in 2021 as Faculty Scholar.
-Prior to joining the Bar, Andrew gained over 6 years’ experience as a commercial litigator.
+Prior to joining the Bar, Andrew was a commercial litigation solicitor at leading commercial law firms.
 He was qualified as a solicitor in both Scotland and in England & Wales.

 Notable cases

 • Sapphire 16 SARL v Marks and Spencer PLC [2021] CSOH 13.
-Junior counsel (to the Dean of Faculty) acting for the defender, Marks and Spencer PLC, in an action raised by their landlord alleging breach of a “keep open” clause in the lease.
+Junior counsel acting for the defender, Marks and Spencer PLC, in an action raised by their landlord alleging breach of a “keep open” clause in the lease.
 The action concerns the interpretation of the lease provisions, enforceability of the clause and whether the trading position complies with the terms of the lease.

 Directories